Pat Brown: First term as governor, 1959–1963

 Brown was known for his cheerful personality, and his championing of building an infrastructure to meet the needs of the rapidly growing state.
 As journalist Adam Nagourney reports: "With a jubilant Mr. Brown officiating, California commemorated the moment it became the nation's largest state, in 1962, with a church-bell-ringing, four-day celebration.
 He was the boom-boom governor for a boom-boom time: championing highways, universities and, most consequential, a sprawling water network to feed the explosion of agriculture and development in the dry reaches of central and Southern California."
-Brown appointed Fred Dutton as chief of staff as a reward for his enormously energetic and effective row last campaign manager.
+Brown appointed Fred Dutton as chief of staff as a reward for his enormously energetic and effective role as campaign manager.
 Bert Levitt, a Republican friend, was named director of finance to draw up a state budget.
 The role of press secretary went to reporter Hale Champion.
-Further down the ladder, Brown cleaned house, replacing all of Knight's political appointees.
+Further down the ladder, Brown cleaned house, replacing all the political appointees of his predecessor, Goodwin Knight.
 His team worked hard in preparation for the governor's inauguration.
 Although he was basically a moderate, Brown reached out to the powerful left wing in his party by emphasizing the word “liberal” repeatedly, He proclaimed: "Offered government by retreat, the people preferred progress."
-Newcomers were arriving at 500,000 a year, and there was no time to be lost in responding to the needs they created.
+California was attracting newcomers at the rate of 500,000 a year, and there was no time to be lost in responding to the needs they created.